Ehrlichiosis is an infection passed through a tick bite. It can be deadly unless medicine is taken to treat it.

 |Copyright © Nucleus Medical Media, Inc.|

 You will be asked about your symptoms and health history.
-You may be asked if you have spent time in areas known for ticks.
-You may be unaware of a tick bite and there may be no mark.
+You will be asked if you have spent time in areas known for ticks.
 A physical exam will be done.

 Centers for Disease Control and Prevention http://www.cdc.gov

 Biggs HM, Behravesh CB, et al. Diagnosis and Management of Tickborne Rickettsial Diseases: Rocky Mountain Spotted Fever and Other Spotted Fever Group Rickettsioses, Ehrlichioses, and Anaplasmosis - United States.
 MMWR Recomm Rep. 2016 May 13;65(2):1-44.

 Ehrlichiosis.
 American Academy of Family Physicians website.
 Available at: http://familydoctor.org/familydoctor/en/diseases-conditions/ehrlichiosis.html.
 Updated September 19, 2017.
 Accessed November 25, 2019.

 Ehrlichiosis.
 Centers for Disease Control and Prevention website.
 Available at: http://www.cdc.gov/ehrlichiosis.
 Updated January 17, 2019.
 Accessed November 25, 2019.

 Ehrlichiosis and anaplasmosis.
 EBSCO DynaMed Plus website.
 Available at: https://www.dynamed.com/condition/ehrlichiosis-and-anaplasmosis .
 Updated December 9, 2016.
 Accessed November 25, 2019.